Clownacy/clownmdsdk/stage3/README.md

 ### Headers
 - `assert.h`, `cassert` - Implementation of the `assert` macro.
 - `stdlib.h`, `cstdlib` - Declarations for `abs`, `memcpy`, and `memset`.
-- `md.h` - Helper functions for accessing the Sega Mega Drive's hardware.
+- `clownmdsdk.h` - Helper functions for accessing the Sega Mega Drive's hardware.

 ### Libraries
-- `crti.s`, `crtn.s` - Stubs for supporting global constructors and
-  destructors.
 - `init.s` - Bootstrapper that initialises the hardware and runs the global constructors.